mitrofanovartem/mitrofanovartem/README.md

 # Hi, I'm Artem Mitrofanov

-Beginner backend developer focused on Kotlin,Java and C#.
+Backend developer | Kotlin, Java, C#

 ## About me

-- Backend development: Kotlin, Java, Spring Boot ,C#
+• Backend development with Kotlin, Java and C#
-- Interested in REST API, databases, and backend architecture
+• Building REST APIs and working with databases
-- Currently building pet projects with PostgreSQL, Swagger, and Docker
+• Experience with PostgreSQL, Swagger and Docker
-- Looking for internship / junior backend opportunities
+• Open to internship / junior backend opportunities

 ## Tech stack